simpleinjector/Documentation/source/webapiintegration.rst

     protected void Application_Start() {
         // Create the container as usual.
         var container = new Container();
+        container.Options.DefaultScopedLifestyle = new WebApiRequestLifestyle();

-        // Register your types, for instance using the RegisterWebApiRequest
+        // Register your types, for instance using the scoped lifestyle: container.Register<IUserRepository, SqlUserRepository>(Lifestyle.Scoped);
-        // extension from the integration package:
-        container.RegisterWebApiRequest<IUserRepository, SqlUserRepository>();

         // This is an extension method from the integration package. container.RegisterWebApiControllers(GlobalConfiguration.Configuration);